 In February 2015 she released a third album of 10 new songs, called ‘Country Girl’, produced by her husband Andy Hamill and featuring her band of excellent musicians.

-Tracks from the new album have been played on BBC Radio 2 by long-time supporters Jamie Cullum and Janice Long.
+Tracks from the album have been played on BBC Radio 2 by long-time supporters Jamie Cullum and Janice Long.

 She played the new songs live on The Robert Elms Show on BBC London, on World Update with Dan Damon on the BBC World Service, and on Johnny Coppin‘s Acoustic Show for BBC Gloucester.
 She also recorded 3 songs live for The Ayala Show for Irish TV.

 Later in the year she returned to play at Kalamitsi Arts Festival in Crete, and headlined at Rockhampton Folk Festival in Gloucestershire.
 She continued to play regular London venues including the legendary 606 Club.
 At the lovely Green Note, she played a double bill with Nashville artist Mean Mary and has gone on to play other gigs with her.

 In early 2016 she played some dates in Melbourne and Adelaide, AUSTRALIA with Andy Hamill and Julian Ferraretto.

 In Summer 2016 Rebecca played her first gig at Glastonbury Festival on the Croissant Neuf stage in The Green Fields, and also played at Art in Action Festival in Oxfordshire, followed by a concert in South West France.

 She played her first gig in Paris at L’Angora in November, which followed as a result of her appearance at Rochefort en Accords International Festival in 2009.

 In Summer 2017 she made a small tour of South West France and is invited back next year.
 She enjoyed speaking French in between the songs!